Wings Museum Redhill Aerodrome

 Daniel spraying the Rudder

-The rudder after paining
+The rudder after painting

-Andy working on the tail fin while a tiger moth prepares for take off
+Andy working on the tailfin while a Tiger Moth prepares for take off

 The Rudder is fitted and rigged